 In electric-heating mosquito repellents, an electric vaporiser heats up a mat or liquid to release non-degrading chemicals into the air and keep the mosquitoes away from the closed surroundings.

-Here’s a circuit that introduces a time gap in the operation of the va val of 15 minutes without reducing the repellent action on mosquitoes.
+Here’s a Mosquito Destroyer circuit that introduces a time gap in the operation of the machine for 15 minutes without reducing the repellent action on mosquitoes.

 The circuit (Fig. 1) doesn’t use any transformer-based power supply and is therefore compact enough to enclose inside the switchboard. it is directly powered by 230V AC mains through voltage-limiting resistor R6 (22-kilo-ohm).
 The low-voltage AC is rectified by diodes D1 and D2, filtered by capacitor C3 and regulated by zener diode ZD1 to provide 12V DC.